DataDog/dd-py-tracing-workshop/README.md

 ## Step 7 - Services, Names, and Resources
 Datadog's tracing client configures your application to emit _Spans_ .
-A span is a chunk of computation time, an operation that you care about that is part of serving a request
+A span is a chunk of computation time, an operation that you care about, that takes some amount of time in the process of serving a request

-Let's look at what a span consists.
-In the previous step, you turned debug_logging on, which instructs the tracer do dump spans to the console as they're emitted.
-(Don't do this in production!)
+Let's look at what a span consists of.
 ```
 TODO Span dump
 ```